Madison Post - 5th Mayor Of Tampa

 Term: February 10, 1858 - February 12, 1859

-Born in New Jersey, Post moved to Tampa in 1849 less than a year after the great hurricane of 1848 had destroyed much of Tampa.
-At first, he worked as the manager of the Tampa Hotel but later Post purchased a general store on Lafayette Street (now Kennedy Boulevard).
+Madison Post moved to Tampa in 1849, approximately one year after a hurricane had devastated the area.
+Post first worked as a hotel manager before purchasing a general store on Lafayette Street, which is now Kennedy Boulevard.
 Politically active, Madison Post was an early member of the American Party ("Know-Nothings") who strongly supported a pro-slavery, anti-immigration and anti-Catholic platform.
 In 1854, Post was appointed as Receiver of Public Moneys for Hillsborough County.
-Post joined Dr. Darwin Branch and Edward Clarke as delegates to the American Party's Presidential Convention which nominated former President Millard Fillmore as their candidate.
-After Fillmore lost the presidential election to James Buchanan in November 1856, the American Party quickly disintegrated.

 With the outbreak of the Civil War, Post enlisted as a private in the Confederate Infantry, served as a Confederate Deputy Marshall in Florida and as a tax assessor for Florida's Confederate government.
-After the Civil War, radical republican administrators established the political machinery to practically ensure the election of Republican candidates in municipal, county and state governments.
-As a staunch Democrat, Madison Post along with other Floridians, despised the presence of the republican administrators and their systematic destruction of traditional Southern institutions.
+Madison Post died in Tampa on October 26, 1867.

 Sources for this Biographical Sketch:

 Covington, Dr. James W. and Wavering, Debbie Lee, "The Mayors of Tampa: A Brief Administrative History," Tampa, FL: University of Tampa, 1987.